-- Monofocal Lens: This is the most commonly used lens.
-It provides clear vision at one range without glasses or contacts.
-Most people choose to have their mono focal lens set for clear distance vision.
-This usually allows you to do things like drive or play gold without needing glasses or contacts.
-Keep in mind that with a monofocal lens set for a distance vision you will likely need to wear glasses when reading or when doing close work.
+- Monofocal Lens: This commonly used lens provides clear, single-range vision and most people choose to have their monofocal lens set for distance.
+This allows individuals to perform activities such as driving or playing golf without requiring them to wear glasses or contacts.
+However, with a monofocal lens set for distance vision, individuals will likely still need to wear glasses while reading or for activities involving close vision.

 Premium or Enhanced Lenses

-- Toric Lens: For people with astigmatism, there are Toric lenses.
-Toric IOL is designed to correct the blurry or distorted vision caused by your astigmatism.
-It helps to focus light more effectively on the retina.
-It may significantly improve your distant vision.
+- Toric Lens: For candidates with significant corneal astigmatism, toric lenses are available.
+Toric IOLs are monofocal lenses designed to correct the blurry or distorted vision caused by your astigmatism and may significantly improve your distance or near vision.

 - Multifocal Lens: A multifocal IOL has focal rings that allow you to see clearly at both near and far distances.
 With a multifocal IOL, you will have maximum flexibility with the least amount of dependence on glasses for any focal point.